Learn how to overcome the challenges of starting a bar, building bar inventory, and managing that inventory with these tips and tactics.

 - Regularly monitor stock to reduce theft.
 Checking inventory levels daily allows you to identify missing stock and prevents staff from stealing in the first place because they know you keep tabs on it.

 - Implement the right cash control systems.
-Examples include having a tip jar, encouraging bartenders to record and track comps, and making sure bartenders ring up orders before pouring drinks.
+Examples include having a tip jar (find more fun tip jar ideas), encouraging bartenders to record and track comps, and making sure bartenders ring up orders before pouring drinks.
 Having these controls lets employees know you have processes in place for tracking sales and identifying discrepancies.
 This knowledge is often enough to deter any theft.

 Bar building for restaurant success